wikiknights/cs-materials/doc/sample-file.md

 <!-- This first part here demonstrates a metadata block (in YAML syntax), which just
      indicates the title of the document and its author(s).
-Note that this block is not strictly required, but is useful to keep consistency between documents. -->
+Note that this block is not strictly required, but is useful to keep consistency between documents.

+     By default, a table of contents is added under the title and author(s).
+To disable this for a specific page, add the line "toc: false" in the metadata block. -->

 ---
 title: Sample Document